 Comments, questions, or concerns about these RTA programs?
 Click here to contact us.

 ADA Paratransit is provided for individuals whose disability or health condition may prevent them from using the CTA and/or Pace fixed route services for some or all of their travel.
 Individuals who are interested in using ADA Paratransit service must apply and be found eligible according to ADA guidelines.
 The RTA ADA Paratransit Certification Program determines an individual's functional abilities and limitations for using fixed route services.

 To apply for ADA Paratransit, call the RTA's ADA Paratransit Certification program at 312-663-HELP (4357) between 8:30 am and 5:00 pm, Monday through Friday, to request an application.
-Applications are available in regular or large print English, regular print Spanish, in Braille or on audiotape.
+Applications are available in regular or large print English, Spanish, in Braille, on CD, or on audiotape.

 Once you have filled out as much of the application as you can, call the RTA's ADA Paratransit Certification program at 312-663-HELP (4357) to schedule an in-person interview at one of our two Interview and Assessment sites.
 If needed, we will provide transportation to the interview and the services of an American Sign Language or Spanish interpreter at no charge.
 Please bring the completed application and a photo ID with you to the interview.
 You may also bring additional information about your disability or health condition, but this is not required.

 During the interview, we will review your application form and if necessary, help you complete it.
 We will also discuss with you your travel abilities and limitations in more detail.
 You may be asked to take a "mock" bus trip.
 This will take about 30 to 45 minutes and will give us a better idea of your travel abilities and limitations.
 Please dress for the weather as you may be asked to go outside.